 He was diagnosed with locked-in syndrome, a rare neurological disorder characterized by complete paralysis of voluntary muscles in all parts of the body except those that control eye movement.
 The syndrome affects approximately 1 percent of people who have a stroke, and there is no recognized treatment or cure.

-Powdrell continued his recovery at TIRR Memorial Hermann in Houston, Texas, learning to perform basic daily functions such as swallowing, eating and drinking.
+Powdrell was originally transported to Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center by Memorial Hermann Life Flight® and then transferred to TIRR Memorial Hermann where he spent 7 months in rehabilitation, learning to perform basic daily functions such as swallowing, eating and drinking.
 He also learned how to control a specialized wheelchair with his head and chin and use the Tobii eye-tracking communication system.

 He now shares his experiences as a stroke survivor, advocate, and motivational speaker encouraging others to never give up hope.